Mhmd-Dokouhaki/image-captioning/README.md

 ## Overview

-This repository contains a complete implementation of an image captioning system using a combination of Convolutional Neural Networks (CNNs) and Recurrent Neural Networks (RNNs).
+This repository contains an implementation framework for an image captioning system using a combination of Convolutional Neural Networks (CNNs) and Recurrent Neural Networks (RNNs).
 The system takes images as input and generates natural language descriptions of their content.

 Image captioning sits at the intersection of computer vision and natural language processing, combining feature extraction from images with sequence modeling for text generation.
 This implementation follows the encoder-decoder architecture: